Charles Thomas Ward (1829-1887) – a Tottenham publican

 My 2nd great-grand uncle.

-Born in Tottenham Hale, Middlesex, on 2 December 1829 to parents William Ward and Mary Ann Downer, Charles was baptised a few weeks later at All Hallows Church on Christmas Day.
+Born in Tottenham Hale, Middlesex, on 2 December 1829 to parents William Ward and Mary Ann Downer, Charles was baptised on Christmas Day at All Hallows Church in Tottenham.

-He was still living at home with his parents – 4 Cottage Place, Tottenham Hale – at the time of the 1851 census, which listed him as a gardener.
+He was still living at home with his parents – 4 Cottage Place, Tottenham Hale – at the time of the 1851 census, when he was listed as a gardener.
 He was living in Upper Clapton, Middlesex, when he married Mary Ann Moore on 19 March 1861 at Hackney Parish Church.
-She was born in 1824 in Barnsley, Yorkshire, the daughter of a cordwainer.
+She was baptised on 26 May 1824 in Barnsley, Yorkshire, the daughter of cordwainer Thomas Moore and his wife Elizabeth.

-Mary Ann died some time in the 1870s and Charles married a second time, his bride Sarah Diggins in 1879.
-She came from Helions Bumpstead in Essex, born in 1855.
+Mary Ann died some time in the 1870s and Charles married a second time, his bride being the much younger Sarah Diggins, in 1879.
+She came from Helions Bumpstead in Essex, where she’d been baptised on 2 March 1856 to agricultural labourer William Diggins and his wife Elizabeth.
 It’s possible that she met him when she came to work at the pub – an Annie Diggins from Bumpstead was a servant there at the time of the 1871 census and must’ve been a relative.
 Similarly, a Mary Diggins was a servant with them in 1881 and an Elizabeth Diggins was listed as a visitor.
 Sarah and Charles had children of their own.

-Charles died on 21 May 1887 at another pub, the Sir John Lawrence, High Road, New Southgate, leaving an estate valued at £234.
-Named after a Viceroy of India, the building is no longer standing and whether Charles was the landlord there is not known.
+Charles was shown on electoral rolls at the Wellington until 1886 but he died on 21 May 1887 at another pub, the Sir John Lawrence, High Road, New Southgate, leaving an estate valued at £234.
+Named after a Viceroy of India, the building is no longer standing and whether Charles was the landlord there is not known although the probate record suggests he was.

 Charles and Mary Ann’s children: